 The following phony disclaimer precedes the movie: "The events portrayed in this film are all true.
-The names are real names of real people and real organizations." precedes the movie.
+The names are real names of real people and real organizations."
 See more »

 16 of 18 people found this review helpful.

 Was this review helpful to you?